 Students must create a CougarNet account once they are admitted.
 CougarNet is available 24/7 and allows students to access many student services, including their class schedule, grades, student emails, fee payments and more!

-Cleveland State will start alerting students of verification requirements in April.
+Cleveland State has already started alerting students of verification requirements!
 Students can check their financial aid status on their CougarNet accounts, where missing documents will be marked with a red flag.
 Once a document is received and confirmed by the school, the flag is updated to show a green checkmark.
 Once Cleveland State receives all documentation needed, the student will see a red flag on their account that says "File is pending counselor review."
 This requirement then triggers an alert on the student's account providing them a date by which their file will be completed.

 First-time freshmen will be assigned a Success Coach, who will be reaching out to them through phone calls, emails and text messages to help them complete their admissions and financial aid requirements.
 These students will also receive a weekly "Missing Item," email from the Financial Aid Office to both their Cleveland State email and the email address listed on the FAFSA if they have missing requirements.